GovanifY/KH2FM_Toolkit/C#/Ressources/Readme.txt

 [-exit]: Just stop the soft.
 Nothing else(Making the "return;" action")
 [-batch]: Skipping all the "Console.Readline();"(when you need to press enter)and closing automatically the soft at the end.
 [-patchmaker]: Launching the patchmaker.
+[-advancedinfo]: To use after -extractor.
+This option will show advanced info about files extracted.

 Changelog:
 [2.5.0.0]